How to Create a Thermometer 🌡️ Chart in Excel

 Thermometer Chart Table

-Select the cell with the percentage and go to the ribbon.
+Select the cell with the percentage.

 Creating thermometer chart